mmartin4972/data-buddy/docs/design_notebook.md

     - This post makes it seem like such a system is possible: https://stackoverflow.com/questions/73670453/rocksdb-range-query-on-numbers

 Definitions:
 - Group : RocksDB column family.
 All groups have a category, an app, and a name.
-Stores info from the specified app in this category in the group with this name
+Stores info from the specified app in this category in the group with this name.
+Have a one to one correspondence with column families
 - Client: producer or consumer interfacing with the info harmonizer
+- Category: specify the type of data stored, which will specify the format of the return information

 info harmonizer is going to run as a service.
 It is going to use interprocess communication systems such as pipes, shared memory, and sockets to communicate with web extensions, python apps, and C++ apps.
 It needs to be a system service so that it can manage concurrent reads and writes as well as securely manage permissions for various plugins.
 We don't want arbitrary plugins just being able to read and manipulate this precious treasure trove of personal user information.